noronhaa/frameworkium-jira/README.md

 This tool will allow you to run the upload process as a separate process by running frameworkium-jira as a Jar

-#### How does Standalone tool work?
+### How does Standalone tool work?
-We package frameworkium-jira into a Jar file that can be executed standalone. the Jar will take in the required parameters on the CLI and will also take in a **CSV** file containing test details and results.
-There are many different output formats from tests and so you will need to transform your output format into a csv to be read by the tool.
+We package frameworkium-jira into a Jar file that can be executed standalone. the Jar will take in the required parameters on the CLI and will also take in a [**CSV**](#csv-format) file containing test details and results.
+There are many different output formats from different test tools so you will need to transform your output format into a csv to be read by the tool.
 We are happy to add these transformation scripts to the codebase if you wish to contribute

 The standalone tool does not have the full functionality of frameworkiuum-jira and does the following